 When you apply a group policy on a container or OU, it applies to all users or computers in that container.
-However, you can exclude a single or multiple users or containers from the policy applied.
-This tutorial is written to show you how to exclude a single user from a group policy object.
+However, you can exclude single or multiple users or containers from the policy applied.
+This tutorial shows you how to exclude a single user from a group policy object.

 Step 1.
 Open server manager dashboard.
 Click Tools -> Group policy management